Mirror to the Sky: Release

 An update about the album came in January 2023, when Dean unveiled sketches for the cover of a new Yes album on his Facebook page.
 A major update arrived in the March 2023 edition of Prog magazine, which featured an interview with Howe who spoke about the album.
 On 10 March, Yes officially announced Mirror to the Sky on social media and their official website YesWorld, revealing the cover art, release date, and track listing.
 They announced that the album will be dedicated to White.
 On the same day, the opening track, "Cut from the Stars", was released as a digital single.
+The second track, "All Connected", was released as a single on 26 April.

+Reception

+Gary Graff gave a positive review for Ultimate Classic Rock, hailing the album as "even better" than The Quest with the group adopting a more aggressive and "muscular" sound.
+He felt Downes was "strangely absent" from the album and considered his role as a supporting player as opposed to handling lead riffs and melodies.
+Nonetheless, Graff wrote the album "gives us every reason to hope this is the beginning of a prolific new era for the band."
+David Gill gave the album 8/10 for Riff magazine.
+He wrote the album sees Yes return to its golden era, creating a "remarkable piece of nostalgia" while sounding "fresh and vibrant".
+He praised the well-constructed arrangements and some "epic" lyrics in the title track and "Luminosity".
+Spill Magazine gave it a 4.5 out of 5 stating "Yes has come together to produce a strong, uplifting, and very positive album accompanied by some exceptional musicianship.
+Each member demonstrates what they do best.
+When you have an album with several songs that are over eight minutes, everyone has the chance to really shine in their own way."